 Senior Services of Southeastern Virginia is the regional organization in South Hampton Roads that supports and enriches the lives of seniors and their families through advocacy, education, information and comprehensive services.
-For one-third of a century, we’ve changed the lives of tens of thousands of the region’s seniors for the better.
+For almost half a century, we’ve changed the lives of tens of thousands of the region’s seniors for the better.
 We’ve served over two million meals, contributed more than six million hours of senior volunteer services, driven seniors over 11 million miles and helped thousands of seniors live in their homes independently as an alternative to nursing home care.

 Senior Services advocates for seniors each and every day.

 That means, you will hear about us in the news, informing seniors of issues that affect their lives.
 Through community partnerships with businesses, health care providers and other agencies, you will find us finding new ways to improve seniors’ lives.
 You will see our staff, advisory council members and board members playing key roles in statewide and regional coalitions and commissions on aging.
 And you will discover us hard at work addressing issues on aging to put before the Virginia General Assembly.

 We are a private, nonprofit organization, and we serve residents in Chesapeake, Franklin, Norfolk, Portsmouth, Suffolk, Virginia Beach, and Isle of Wight and Southampton counties.
 Senior Services receives funding from federal, state, municipal and private sources.
 For a list of funding sources, click here for the current annual report.